JeanBaptisteServais/test-eyes-trackers/README.md

 2 applications: First's pupil tracker (live), Second eyes tracker (video register)

-example: put some animation on the face, alarm in case the conductor sleeps, recuperate form of the eye (chiness/not chiness, round eye ect..)
+example: put some animation on the face, alarm in case the conductor sleeps, (maybe recuperate form of the eye (chiness/not chiness, round eye ect..))

 <strong> Tutorials : </strong>